Stablecoin payment intents API guide

 A payment intent gives each checkout a clear payment record before the buyer opens a wallet.
 That record can hold the amount, currency, order reference, accepted token set, checkout status, and expiry in one place.

-Map the customer journey before your team builds it
+Map the customer journey before building

 For a merchant audience, the important question is not which technical step happens first.
 It is whether the buyer has a clear path to pay and whether the business can tell, later, which order is paid, expired, cancelled, or waiting for review.